Method to determine the maximum number of CPU cores to use while rendering.

 - Use Curves BVH

-Use a special type of BVH for rendering hair.
+Use a special type of BVH for rendering curves.
 The bounding boxes are not axis aligned allowing a spatially closer fit to the curve geometry.
 Disabling this option will reduce memory, at the cost of increasing curve render time.

 - BVH Time Steps

 Split BVH primitives by this number of time steps to speed up render time at the expense of memory.

 - Persistent Data